Ridzz23/cse15l-lab-reports/LabReport4.md

 ![Image](commit.png)

-First I typed out the command `git add . ` which prepares the current directory (`lab7/`) to be committed.
-Then I typed `git commit -m "Fixed the error"` which makes the commit with the message "Fixed errors".
-Finally, I typed `git push` to push the commit to github.
+First I typed out the command `git add . <enter>` which prepares the current directory (`lab7/`) to be committed.
+Then I typed `git commit -m "Fixed the error" <enter>` which makes the commit with the message "Fixed errors".
+Finally, I typed `git push <enter>` to push the commit to github.